A topic from the subject of Experimentation in Chemistry.

 3. Test pH: Dip a pH strip into the solution and note the pH reading.
 This will indicate the acidity or basicity of the solution.

-• Dissolving the salt in water demonstrates the ionic bonding between sodium and chlorine ions.
+• Dissolving the salt in water demonstrates the dissociation of sodium and chlorine ions due to ionic bonding.
+The polar water molecules surround and attract the ions.

-• The pH test shows that the resulting solution is neutral (pH 7), indicating that the ions do not dissociate in water to form H+ or OH- ions.
+• The pH test should show that the resulting solution is neutral (pH 7), indicating that the ions do not significantly react with water to form H+ or OH- ions.

-• The high electrical conductivity indicates the presence of free ions in solution, facilitating the flow of electrical current.
+• The high electrical conductivity indicates the presence of free mobile ions (Na+ and Cl-) in solution, facilitating the flow of electrical current.

-• Evaporation of the solution allows the ions to recrystallize into a solid form, showcasing the strong electrostatic attraction between them.
+• Evaporation of the solution allows the ions to come together and recrystallize into a solid form due to the strong electrostatic attraction between the oppositely charged ions.

 Significance: